Beginner’s Guide to Recovery: Sleep, Rest, and Nutrition

 • Before Bed: Slow-digesting protein (casein, cottage cheese, Greek yogurt).

-🔗 Related Guides: [Protein for Muscle Growth], [The Gallon of Milk a Day (GOMAD) Diet]
+🔗 Related Guide: [The Gallon of Milk a Day (GOMAD) Diet]

 Guide to Recovery